nmwsharp/geometry-central/docs/docs/surface/intrinsic_triangulations/basics.md

 ### Low-Level Mutators

+!!! note "Refreshing quantities"

+    The intrinsic triangulation is-a [geometry](../surface/geometry) object, which means that one may `require()` quantities from it.
+However, for efficiency reasons, these quantities are not automatically updated after each low-level mutataion.
+Call `refreshQuantities()` after a sequence of mutations to update.

 ??? func "`#!cpp bool IntrinsicTriangulation::flipEdgeIfNotDelaunay(Edge e)`"

     If the edge is not (intrinsic) Delaunay, flip it.
 Returns true if flipped.